rubensworks/PhD-Thesis/content/conclusions.md

 #### Overview

-Through investigating these four challenges, our main research question can be answered.
+By investigating these four challenges, our main research question can be answered.
-Concretely, evolving knowledge graphs can be made queryable on the Web through a low-cost polling-based interface, with a hybrid snapshot/delta/timestamp-based storage system in the back end.
+Concretely, evolving knowledge graphs with a low volatility (order of minutes or slower) can be made queryable on the Web through a low-cost polling-based interface, with a hybrid snapshot/delta/timestamp-based storage system in the back end.
 On top of this and other interfaces, intelligent client-side query engines can perform continuous queries.